 Opening doors with big data skills

 Because big data skills are hard to find, there’s opportunity for finance and accounting professionals who are willing to acquire them, as well as related nontechnical “soft skills” that financial leaders also value.
-Employees who can offer companies expertise in mining big data and creating strategies around it are in a fortunate position, with greater marketability and higher salaries.
+Employees who can offer companies expertise in mining big data and creating strategies around it are in a fortunate position, with the growth of big data and companies racing to capitalize on its potential.

 Let’s learn more about the six types of big data skills — both technical and soft skills — that our research showed are most lacking in today’s accounting and finance industry.